DiscoverRBLX/Old-Experiences/README.md

 # Old-Experiences
-Our previous created experiences that are open sourced.
+Our old experiences we created over the years, which we made open source for any purposes.